A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Every individual has the right to access a free credit report copy from the Australian credit reporting bodies.
 With Experian, Illion, and Equifax every 12 months or within 90 days of obtaining a credit rejection.

-Step 8: Hold Onto Only Those Credit Cards That You Can Manage
+Step 8: Have Only Credit Cards That You Can Manage

-Showing a positive repayment history and bill-paying reliability to credit bureaus are necessary if your goal is to establish good credit history and a high credit score.
+Showing a reasonable repayment and bill-paying history to credit bureaus is necessary if your goal is to establish good credit history and a high credit score.

 That’s why, if you hold multiple cards, stick only to the ones you can manage well.